magenta/magenta-js/music/README.md

 ### Piano Transcription w/ Onsets and Frames

 [OnsetsAndFrames](https://magenta.github.io/magenta-js/music/classes/_transcription_model_.onsetsandframes.html) implements Magenta's [piano transcription model](g.co/magenta/onsets-frames) for converting raw audio to MIDI in the browser.
 While it is somewhat flexible, it works best on solo piano recordings.
-The algorithm takes half the duration of audio to run on most browsers, but due to a [Webkit bug](https://github.com/WebKit/webkit/blob/4a4870b75b95a836b516163d45a5cbd6f5222562/Source/WebCore/Modules/webaudio/AudioContext.cpp#L109), audio resampling will make this it significantly slower on Safari.
+The algorithm takes half the duration of audio to run on most browsers, but due to a [Webkit bug](https://github.com/WebKit/webkit/blob/4a4870b75b95a836b516163d45a5cbd6f5222562/Source/WebCore/Modules/webaudio/AudioContext.cpp#L109), audio resampling will make this significantly slower on Safari.

 **⭐️Demo:** [Piano Scribe](https://piano-scribe.glitch.me)